srimuthurajesh/Tech-Notes/devops/kubernetes.md

 ## Components of k8s:
 ### Master Components:
-#### 1. kube-apiserver:
-> gateway for all requests, responsible for authentication and communication.
+1. **kube-apiserver**: - gateway for all requests, responsible for authentication and communication.

 #### 2. etcd storage:
 > key-value store that holds cluster state information.